-PIATA partners include the Alliance for a Green Revolution in Africa (AGRA) — the Bill & Melinda Gates Foundation — the Rockefeller Foundation — the United States Agency for International Development (USAID) — the UK Foreign, Commonwealth & Development Office (FCDO) — and the German Federal Ministry of Economic Cooperation and Development (BMZ).
+PIATA partners include AGRA — the Bill & Melinda Gates Foundation — the Rockefeller Foundation — the United States Agency for International Development (USAID) — the UK Foreign, Commonwealth & Development Office (FCDO) — and the German Federal Ministry of Economic Cooperation and Development (BMZ).

 These partners provide direct financial support to AGRA and its programs.
 They provide strategic partnership that covers other resources, capabilities, voice, and guidance on development issues.
 They also link AGRA with their wider portfolios and their networks of influence.

 These partners provide agribusiness linkage for smallholder farmers to access yield-enhancing inputs, post-harvest management, logistics and markets.
 Their investment in agricultural systems is a critical element of scaling and sustainability for AGRA’s interventions.

 These are prime movers of rural, agricultural and economic development.
 They set national and local priorities, policies, investments and may also play a coordinating role.
 They are, potentially, the greatest source of leverage for AGRA’s work and are key to scaling-up and sustaining agricultural systems

 AGRA recognizes that meaningful and lasting change in African agriculture means investing in and partnering with our own local organizations.